VU-RASL/InterviewAuthoringTool/backend/README.md

 `npm run start-backend`

 The API is running on localhost:5000.
-The front-end fetches data from the API in `APIService.js`
+The front-end fetches data from the content-authoring-backend.py Flask app